Tianwei3989/apolo/README.md

-# APOLO: Artwork Provoked emOtion EvaLuatiOn
+# APOLO: Artwork Provoked Emotion Evaluation
 This project is about the study of Emotional Stimuli Retrieval in Artworks.

-## Dataset
+## APOLO Dataset
 Coming soon

 ## WESR: Weakly-supervised Emotional Stimuli Retrieval